 Director of Camping and Program ServicesMiss Poppy has worked for Camp Fire Inland Northwest for more than 2 years as the Director of Camping and Program Services overseeing the council’s two camps.
 Miss Poppy also served as the Camp Director at Camp Sweyolakan for 2 seasons where she focused on program quality, staff development, camp culture, and improved operations.
 Prior to her time with Camp Fire she operated international youth travel programs in Europe and delivered youth leadership conferences for teens in Washington, D.C. and at leading U.S. University campuses.
 She is excited to have the opportunity to work with both camps’ directors this summer and will have a strong mentoring presence at each camp.

-Waterfront Director - Camp SweyolakanMiss Jennie has 20+ years of experience working at Camp Sweyolakan.
+Camp Director - Camp SweyolakanMiss Jennie has 20+ years of experience working at Camp Sweyolakan.
 A CIT alumna, Miss Jennie first joined camp staff in 1993; most of that time has been spent on the Waterfront in various positions.
-Miss Jennie’s knowledge of ACA Standards, Waterfront Management, and Sweyolakan History make her a well-rounded member of the Leadership Team.
+Miss Jennie’s knowledge of ACA Standards, Waterfront Management, and Sweyolakan History make her the ideal director of the Leadership Team.
 In her other life, Miss Jennie teaches grades K-2 at Deer Park Elementary School; she also holds a Master’s Degree in Special Education.
-Miss Jennie’s breadth of experience, positive energy, encouraging demeanor, and deep understanding of youth development will certainly be a strong resource to staff.
+Miss Jennie’s breadth of experience, positive energy, encouraging demeanor, and deep understanding of youth development will create a camp culture of fun, learning and acceptance for all campers and staff.